Languages of Armenia: Russian

 Russian is by far the most common foreign language in Armenia.
 Although its level of competence has significantly decreased since Armenia's independence in 1991, in 2010, the Russian Ministry of Foreign Affairs has reported that about 70% of Armenia's population has the ability to speak Russian.
 A 1999 study showed that about 40% of the population is fluent in Russian.
 Russian language television stations (four as of 2003) and newspapers are widely available in Armenia.
 A 2012 opinion poll showed that 94% of Armenians have at least basic knowledge of Russian, with 24% having advanced knowledge, 59% intermediate knowledge and 11% having beginner level knowledge.

-The whole area of current Republic of Armenia, was annexed by the Russian Empire in the early 19th century.
+The whole area of the modern Republic of Armenia was annexed by the Russian Empire in the early 19th century.
 Since then Russian has been of high significance in the life and history of Armenia.
 Basically, from 1828 to 1918 and from 1921 to 1991 all official nomenclature was done in Russian, because it was the administrative language of those periods.
 In the early 20th century, it was estimated that only 3-4% of Armenians could read or speak Russian.

 Rapid Russification started during the Soviet period, particularly after Stalin's coming to power in the mid-1930s, when Russian became lingua franca of the Soviet Union.
 Until 1990 the Russian language was widely applied alongside Armenian.
 In 1988, nearly 100,000 Armenian students within the republic attended Russian-language schools.
 Russian was the main language of academic research, although Armenia's constitution has recognized Armenian as the official language.
 By the 1980s over 90% of Armenia's administrative paperwork was conducted in Russian.
 A large number of Armenian intelligentsia members sent their children to Russian-language schools, which was considered to be harmful to the future of Armenian.